mwaugh0328/welfare-rural-urban-migration/README.md

 - **[The efficient allocation](./efficient)** Computes the solution to the planning problem.

+- **[Empirical moments](./empirical-moments)**  Programs and data needed to replicate the data tables: Table 4, Table 5, Table A9 and Table C1.

 - **[Appendix](./appendix)** various checks and alternative parameterizations that appear in the appendix.

 - **[Bootstrap](./bootstrap)** computes bootstrap confidence intervals and montecarlo study to explore identification.